Progress in artificial intelligence

-Artificial intelligence, especially foundation models, has made rapid progress, surpassing human capabilities in various benchmarks.

-Progress in artificial intelligence (AI) refers to the advances, milestones, and breakthroughs that have been achieved in the field of artificial intelligence over time.
+Progress in artificial intelligence (AI) is the advances, milestones, and breakthroughs that have been achieved in the field of artificial intelligence over time.
 AI is a branch of computer science that aims to create machines and systems capable of performing tasks that typically require human intelligence.
 AI applications have been used in a wide range of fields including medical diagnosis, finance, robotics, law, video games, agriculture, and scientific discovery.
-The society as a whole is looking for artificial intelligence to be on a key factor in the upcming years because of its potential.
+The society as a whole is looking for artificial intelligence to be on a key factor in the upcoming years because of its potential.
 However, many AI applications are not perceived as AI: "A lot of cutting-edge AI has filtered into general applications, often without being called AI because once something becomes useful enough and common enough it's not labeled AI anymore."

 "Many thousands of AI applications are deeply embedded in the infrastructure of every industry."
 In the late 1990s and early 2000s, AI technology became widely used as elements of larger systems, but the field was rarely credited for these successes at the time.

 Kaplan and Haenlein structure artificial intelligence along three evolutionary stages: